MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 ## <a name="create"></a>Create a new layout

-There are two ways to create a new layout from an existing layout.
-One way is by saving the existing layout to a copy.
-The other way is to export the existing layout.
+There are different ways to create a new layout.
+The easiest ways involve using a copy of an existing layout.
+You can use a copy by either saving the existing layout directly as a copy or exporting it as a copy and then importing it a new layout.

 ### [Save existing as copy](#tab/copy)

 Copying is a quick way to create a new layout that's the same as an existing layout.
-Once you have the copy, you'll make modifications by exporting the layout.
+Once you have the copy, you can make modifications by exporting the layout.

 [!INCLUDE[open-report-layouts-page](includes/open-report-layouts-page.md)]
 2. Select the layout that you want a copy of for your new layout, then choose the **Edit Info** action.